 v9.
-Contrasting the two kinds of ministry, Paul further develops the point that the glory of the ministry of "righteousness" will outshine the glory of the ministry of "condemnation".
+Contrasting the two kinds of ministries, or administrations, Paul further develops the point that the glory of the ministry of "righteousness" will outshine the glory of the ministry of "condemnation".
 The ministry of "condemnation" concerns the administration of the Law, along with its condemning curse.
 The ministry of "righteousness" concerns the administration of the Spirit (in practical terms, "the gospel") which justifies - ie. makes right with God (enlivens, gives life).

-v11.
-Finally, Paul points out that the ministry of the Law is a passing thing, whereas the ministry of the Spirit will continue.
+v10-11.
+The glory associated with the giving of the Law at Mount Sinai does not compare with the revelation of God in the gospel, for the administration of the Law is a passing thing, whereas the administration of the Spirit will continue.
 Thus, the glory of the new supersedes the old.

 v13.
 Paul notes that this was not the case with Moses who had to veil his face.
 Paul is making the point that he and his team can preach and teach with open and complete frankness.
 They have a brilliantly clear revelation from God.
 For this reason, they can be bold.
 He goes on to develop the idea of the revelational clarity of his gospel ministry.

-v14.
+v14-16.
 The synagogue practice of veiling the Torah and wearing a cover over the head, continues the image of the veiling of truth to the present day.
 In fact, the veil is over the mind.
+For those in the synagogue, listening to the reading of the scriptures, truth is hidden from them.
+Yet, the veil can be taken away.
+God reveals the truth of the gospel to those who "seek", "ask", "knock", "turn", (reach out to Jesus).

 v17.
 In the ministry of Paul and his apostolic team, the veil-lifting role is performed by the Spirit.
 So, Paul's ministry is marked by freedom of expression and action; he is "bold".